placenamehere/patternlab/README.md

 Ok, so these are the things I want to work on cleaning up:

 * <del>I've done a simple tweak where choosing an option updates the iframe instead of reloading the page.
 I want to get the accordion working properly and, more importantly, I want changes made to patterns, data & styles reflected in an auto-update to the existing window.
 So you could "update a pattern," system generates new mark-up, the viewer re-loads the iframe and updates the pattern nav w/ a helpful "we've been updated text/color change."
 Hopefully this would make for a clean, iterative process.</del>
-* add a way to easily reference other templates as part of a pattern. this would add the "click-through" feature.
+* <del>add a way to easily reference other templates as part of a pattern. this would add the "click-through" feature.</del>
 * not sure about the versioning...
 I can see a method for it but it makes PHP an absolute requirement in the short-term.
 * <del>that said, i'd also love to make this multi-device capable (e.g. update pattern on a desktop and see it show up across multiple devices). not sure how ish works in that context but it'd be cool to play around with. this would also require a server-side language choice... i think.</del>
 * this repo has to be cleaned & moved to a github organization. you have at least one image which shouldn't be here and, since it's under version control, it'll always be here even in a delete.